osok/cursor-startup/README.md

 4. **Create Task Plan**: Generate a comprehensive security review task list based on the security checklist
 5. **Setup Output Structure**: Ensure the `docs/output/` directory exists for findings and reports

-### Workflow Commands

-**For Software Development:**
-- `continue` - Resume development work based on task list
-- Follow the checkpoint system for quality gates
-- Update notes and task list regularly

-**For Security Code Review:**
-- `start` - Initialize security review with documentation generation and task planning
-- `continue` - Proceed with next security review tasks
-- `finish` - Complete review with final analysis and true positive validation

 ## Tools and MCP Configuration

 ### Core Tools (Used by Both Capabilities)

-- `filesystem` : Allows access to project files for reading and writing
+- `filesystem` : **Optional** Allows access to project files for reading and writing
-- `project-docs` (MCP): Creates UML diagrams, module-functions documentation, and tree structures [Project Docs](https://github.com/osok/project-docs)
+- `project-docs` (MCP): **Required** -Creates UML diagrams, module-functions documentation, and tree structures [Project Docs](https://github.com/osok/project-docs)
-- `exa-mcp` : Web search capability for finding updated information
+- `exa-mcp` : **Optional** Web search capability for finding updated information
-- `context7` : Provides up-to-date documentation for libraries and frameworks
+- `context7` : **Optional** Provides up-to-date documentation for libraries and frameworks

 ### Development-Specific Tools

-- `github` : GitHub integration for repository management
+- `github` : **Optional** GitHub integration for repository management, simplifes git work, but cursor can do so form the commandline as well.  this has a lot of tools, which eats up many of the limited 40 tools available in cursor.
+I'm not using this unless my repo gets messed up.
 - Supports all major development frameworks and libraries
 - Automated testing and quality gate enforcement

-### Security Review-Specific Tools

-- Static analysis integration (Bandit, Semgrep, CodeQL)
-- Vulnerability scanning capabilities
-- CVSS scoring and MITRE categorization
-- Comprehensive security checklist automation

-### MCP Configuration Files

-Each capability includes its own MCP configuration:
-- **Software Development**: Optimized for development workflows, code generation, and project management
-- **Security Code Review**: Configured for security analysis, vulnerability detection, and audit reporting

-The MCP tools automatically generate documentation that prevents code duplication and helps maintain project context across both development and security review phases.